-- Site or Organization Name

-- Brief history of the organization

-- Organization mission statement

-- Treatment Philosophy/Approach to intervention (this could include trauma-informed, 12-step philosophy; MTSS, student development, career development theory, etc.)

-- Referral sources (i.e., self-referred, criminal justice agencies, department of social services, medical doctors, faculty members, teacher referrals for school counselors, etc.) and other stakeholders or community resources

-- Licensure/Certification requirements for counseling staff

-- O What code of ethics or set of standards are counseling staff expected to follow?

-- Service Delivery

-- What is the nature of direct counseling opportunities?

-- Individual

-- Group counseling/guidance

-- Workshops

-- Resume/cover letter review

-- Psychoeducation

-- O How does the site describe, market, or promote services?

-- O How are cultural and diversity issues discussed or approached at the site?

-- Populations served at the site (including age range and demographics of clients)

-- Procedures for Intake, Initial Interviews, or Assessment

-- O What standardized assessment instruments are used?

-- EMERGENCY Procedures

-- Suicide/ideation
+- Site or Organization Name - Brief history of the organization and their alignment with national models (ASCA, CARF, JCAHO), - Organization mission statement - Treatment Philosophy/Approach to intervention (this could include trauma-informed, 12-step philosophy; MTSS, student development, career development theory, etc.) - Describe retention and completion rates (for the treatment program or in the educational environment) 0 - Referral sources (i.e., self-referred, criminal justice agencies, department of social services, medical doctors, faculty members, teacher referrals for school counselors, etc.) and other stakeholders or community resources - Licensure/Certification requirements for counseling staff - What code of ethics or set of standards are counseling staff expected to follow? - Service Delivery - What is the nature of direct counseling opportunities? - Individual - .
+Group counseling (large or small, - classroom guidance, etc.) - Career Counseling - How does the site describe, market, or promote services? - How are cultural and diversity issues discussed or approached at the site? - How are lesson/program plans developed to address the needs of diverse learners? - Populations served at the site (including age range and demographics of clients) - How does data inform programming and service delivery? - Procedures for Intake, Initial Interviews, or Assessment - What standardized assessment instruments are used? - How do people gain access to services? - EMERGENCY Procedures - Suicide/ideation 0 - Homicide/Ideation 0 - Protocol for maintaining records or client/student files - o Documentation deadlines, electronic or paper health records, storage practices - Organizational structure of the site - Roles and responsibilities of staff at the site - Team collaboration practices - Schedule for staff meetings and/or interdisciplinary team meetings - Schedule for site supervision - Professional development/training opportunities - Describe your role and services you provide at the site - How are you involved with the planning, implementing, and administering programs at the site? - Your initial impression of the site